The VFW traces its roots back to 1899 when veterans of the Spanish-American War

 Since then, the VFW's voice had been instrumental in establishing

-the Veterans Administration, creating a GI bill for the 20th century, developing of the national cemetery system, and the fight for
+the Veterans Administration, creating a GI bill for the 20th century, developing the national cemetery system, and the fight for

 compensation for Vietnam vets exposed to Agent Orange and for veterans